 - Click on OK.

 - Close the Registry Editor and restart the computer.

-As soon as the computer boots up, launch the Camera app and the app should be able to successfully access your computer’s camera and display its viewfinder on your screen.
-You should also find that any other applications that were unable to access your computer’s camera before are not able to access it without a hitch.
+As soon as the computer boots up, launch the Camera app.
+The app should successfully access your computer’s camera and display its viewfinder on your screen.
+You should also find that any other applications previously unable to access your computer’s camera can now do so without a hitch.